zaracooper/blog/content/posts/go-module-tidbits.md

 1. Always consider your module's users before deciding to break compatibility.
 It's additional work for your users to adopt changes you make to your codebase.
 2. Consider the maintainers of your codebase since it's also more work for them to constantly maintain new and older versions of your dependency.
 3. Continually maintain your module to keep its consumers from using outdated code.
-4. Always have a good reason to make breaking changes in order to justify reasons 1 through 3.
+4. Always have a good reason to make breaking changes to justify reasons 1 through 3.

 ## 15. Vendoring <a name="15-vendoring"></a>